robontics2021/robontics2021.github.io/index.md

 	- how should we ontologically model notions like capability, action, interaction, context etc. in robotics?
 - Robustness:
 	- how can ontologies be used to help robots cope with the variety and relatively fluid structure of human environments?
+        - is ontology a scalable tool in robotics applications?
+	- what are good benchmarks for robot autonomy?
 - Ontologies in the perception-action loop:
 	- what roles can ontology play in autonomous manipulation?
 	- how can we help robots autonomously cope with manipulation problems using ontology?